Other / mixed grade configuration · Duluth, GA

 How many students attend Harris Elementary School?

 Harris Elementary School has 642 students enrolled.
-It is a other school in Duluth, GA.
+It is a public school in Duluth, GA.

 What is the student-teacher ratio at Harris Elementary School?